php-arsenal/salesforce-mapper-bundle/README.md

 ...
 ```

+`PhpArsenal\SalesforceMapperBundle\MappedBulkSaver` can be used to save mulitple objects in batches.

 ### Custom objects and properties

 In the `Model` folder you will find several standard Salesforce objects.
 As this